Charity Commission urges Local Authorities to comply with their charity trustee duties

 The Charity Commission has issued a regulatory alert following several cases where local authorities breached their duties as charity trustees.

-In one case, the Commission issued an Official Warning to a local authority after finding that that its failure to properly manage 13 charities amounted to misconduct and/or mismanagement in the administration of the charities.
+In one case, the Commission issued an Official Warning to a local authority after finding that its failure to properly manage 13 charities amounted to misconduct and/or mismanagement in the administration of the charities.
 The Commission warns that correcting such failings can be costly and resource intensive for local authorities, as well as leading to both public criticism and sometimes financial loss for the charities involved.

 Common problems seen by the Commission include the local authority changing the use or status of charitable land, or disposing of it, in a way that is not compatible with its charitable purpose, sometimes without even realising it is charity property and that the authority is the charity trustee.
 Failure to identify conflicts of interest, not keeping separate accounts for a charity nor complying with requirements for submission of accounts and annual returns are also highlighted.